 There is an annually stocked fishing pond on the Club's grounds.
 To fish the annually stocked pond requires a "Fish Stamp", acquired by paying an additional $10 fee for each adult who wishes to fish in the Club's pond.
 The "Fish Stamp" is placed on the paying adult Member's Membership Card.
 That money is earmarked for stocking the pond.
 Any youth covered under a household Membership may fish for free when accompanied by an adult Member (the adult Member does not require a fish stamp in this instance, as long as they do not fish).
 For those who wish to fish, the $10 fee may be paid at the time of application, or anytime thereafter.

-ATTENTION: We are currently accepting applications at this time provided you meet the criteria detailed on the application form.
-The applications will be queued in chronological order.
+ATTENTION: As of our October 9, 2017 Member's Meeting, our Membership wiil be at capacity.
+You may still apply for Membership, the applications will be queued in chronological order.
 The current Membership is set at a 300 Household Membership cap.
 Depending upon voting, the Membership Cap may well be adjusted in the coming months.
 In the meantime, for those who are simply looking to sight-in their rifles and pattern their shotguns for the coming hunting seasons, please communicate this to the Club, and we may make arrangements on a "guest" basis.

 Click here to email the Club

-ATTENTION: As of April 13, 2015 a mandatory orientation** is required to attain Membership to the Club after you are voted-in.
+ATTENTION: As of April 13, 2015 a mandatory orientation** is required to attain full Membership into the Club after you are officially voted-in at our Monthly Member's Meeting.
 It is your responsibility to arrange an orientation before receiving your Membership Card and Gate Code.
 Click here to email the Chair of the Orientation Committee.

 We currently have a 300 Member cap in place.
 When that cap is reached (this occurred on prospective applicants will be placed on a chronological "waiting" list where applicants will be notified as Memberships become available through attrition.
 That's until the new year starts.
 If current Members have not renewed by the second Monday in January, the opportunity for new applicants becomes available.
 And if a current Member has not renewed by the second Monday of February, they will lose their "Equity" status and risk losing their spot to an applicant on the waiting list.